Monitoring US Treasury Supply-Demand with AI: A Practical Framework

 1. Dynamic Handoff

-When Supply Agent detects issuance changes, it can proactively hand off control to Risk Agent:
+When Supply Agent detects auction size changes, proactively hands off control to Risk Agent:

 Supply Agent: "Detected 10Y auction size increased 15%"